Counting conjugacy classes in groups with contracting elements: Lower bound on conjugacy classes

 \section{Lower bound on conjugacy classes}

-In {the beginning of} this section, we only assume that the action $G$ on $\mathrm Y$ is proper, without any assumption on the growth function of $\sharp N(o, n)$ (i.e. whether the action has purely exponential growth or not).
-Of course, we finally derive the lower bound in \ref{mainthm} using purely exponential growth of the action.
+Most of this section assumes only that $G\curvearrowright \mathrm Y$ is a properly discontinuous action on a proper geodesic metric space with a contracting element, At the end of the section, we derive the lower bound in \ref{mainthm} under the additional assumption action has purely exponential growth.